Naturestage Salon Series presents:

 Meg Smallidge and Jeff Harris of The Wednesdays bring you a night of folk, pop and Americana music.
 Check ‘em out at this year’s Porchfest.

 Virtuoso Matt Glover playing

-60 Minutes Around the World
+60 Minutes Around the World (on Mandolin)

 followed by a brief presentation on the state of elephants, both Asian and African, the ivory trade and why we all should care, given by Miranda Loud